 “This study confirms that petroleum seeps are a conduit for transporting life from the deep biosphere to the seafloor,” says co-author Emil Ruff, a scientist at the Marine Biological Laboratory (MBL), Woods Hole.
-The study, led by Anirban Chakraborty and Casey Hubert of the University of Calgary, is published this week in Proceedings of the National Academy of Sciences.
+The study, led by Anirban Chakraborty and Casey Hubert of the University of Calgary, is published this week in the journal Proceedings of the National Academy of Sciences.

 The team analyzed 172 seafloor sediment samples from the eastern Gulf of Mexico that had been collected as part of a 2011 survey for the oil industry.
 A fraction of these samples contained migrated gaseous hydrocarbons, the chief components of oil and gas.
 These petroleum seeps on the ocean floor harbored distinct microbial communities featuring bacteria and archaea that are well-known inhabitants of deep biosphere sediments.